nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-16-tfs-event-handler-prototype-feedback/index.md

 resourceType: blog
 slug: tfs-event-handler-prototype-feedback
 aliases:
   - /blog/tfs-event-handler-prototype-feedback
 tags:
   - ml
   - tfs-event-handler
   - tools
   - wit
 categories:
   - me
-coverImage: metro-merilllynch-128-link-1-1.png
+preview: metro-merilllynch-128-link-1-1.png
 ---

 I would be interested in finding out if anyone is using the [TFS Event Handler](http://www.codeplex.com/TFSEventHandler) I created on [CodePlex](http://www.codeplex.com "CodePlex").
 The main reason for this is to solicit feedback for the process and integration capabilities.